-This pouch is designed especially for sanitary napkin, but of-course you can use it as a mini wallet or something too.
+This pouch is designed especially for a sanitary napkin, but of course you can use it as a mini wallet or something too.
 And it would make a great gift with a monogram or something.
-I’m thinking of making one for my two nieces, which reminds me, have you checked out “how to sew a file pouch“, I made these for my nieces few days back.
+I’m thinking of making one for my two nieces, which reminds me, have you checked out “how to sew a file pouch“, I made these for my nieces a few days back.
 Will be giving it to them during the summer break when I go back.
 Till then it’s so difficult to keep it hidden.

 Alright, onto the tutorial for sanitary napkin pouch.

 How to Make a Sanitary Napkin Pouch

 To make sanitary napkin /pad holder pouch you will need: